microsoft/vscode-docs/docs/editor/extension-gallery.md

 You can change the location by launching VS Code with the `--extensions-dir <dir>` command line [option](/docs/editor/command-line.md).

-**Q: Whenever I try to install any extension, I get a connect ETIMEDOUT error.**
+### **Whenever I try to install any extension, I get a connect ETIMEDOUT error.**

-**A:** You may see this error if your machine is going through a proxy server to access the Internet.
+You may see this error if your machine is going through a proxy server to access the Internet.
 See the [Proxy server support](/docs/setup/network.md#proxy-server-support) section in SETUP topic for details.

-**Q: Can I download an extension directly from the Marketplace?**
+### **Can I download an extension directly from the Marketplace?**

-**A:** Some users prefer to download an extension once from the Marketplace and then install it multiple times from a local share.
+Some users prefer to download an extension once from the Marketplace and then install it multiple times from a local share.
 This is useful when there are connectivity concerns or if your development team wants to use a fixed set of extensions.

 To download an extension, navigate to the details page for the specific extension within the [Marketplace](https://marketplace.visualstudio.com/vscode).
 On that page, there is a **Download Extension** link in the **Resources** section which is located on the right hand side of the page.

 Once downloaded, you can then install the extension via the **Install from VSIX...** command in the Extensions view command drop-down.

-**Q: Can I stop VS Code from providing extension recommendations?**
+### **Can I stop VS Code from providing extension recommendations?**

-**A:** Yes, if you would prefer to not have VS Code display extension recommendations in the Extensions view or through notifications, you can modify the following settings:
+Yes, if you would prefer to not have VS Code display extension recommendations in the Extensions view or through notifications, you can modify the following settings:

 * `extensions.showRecommendationsOnlyOnDemand` - Set to true to remove the **RECOMMENDED** section.
 * `extensions.ignoreRecommendations` - Set to true to silence extension recommendation notifications.